At a glance

 Innovia monorail Bangkok Pink and Yellow line

-In 2017, Alstom was awarded a contract to deliver fully automated monorail systems for the Pink and Yellow lines in Bangkok.
-Alstom will design and supply the mechanical and electrical elements for the two lines and deliver 72 four-car Innovia monorail trains.
-It will also supply its Cityflo 650 automatic train control technology for driverless operation.
+In 2017, Alstom was awarded a contract to deliver fully automated monorail systems for the Pink (34.5km) and Yellow (30.4km) lines in Bangkok.

 Innovia monorail São Paulo

-In 2010, Alstom was awarded an order to design, supply and install a 24 km monorail system in São Paulo for Companhia do Metropolitano de Sao Paulo.
-The 54 seven-car driverless Innovia monorail trains are equipped with Cityflo 650 automatic train control technology and connect the 17 stations in just 50 minutes; this halves the travel time from two hours by car for up to 500,000 passengers daily.
-Phase 1 of the system opened in 2014.
+In 2010, Alstom was awarded an order for a 24 km monorail system in São Paulo.
+The 54 seven-car driveless innovia monorail trains are equipped with Cityflo 650 automatic train control and will connect the 17 stations in just 50 minutes; halving the travel time from two hours by car for up to 600,000 passengers daily.
+Phase 1 of the system was opened in 2014.

 Innovia APM Los Angeles International Airport, USA